MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 'B', 'N', 'O', '0', '5', '5', 'A', [config]
 ```
 `[config]`: A single byte.
 The value of this byte is between 0 and 7 (inclusive) representing on of the BNO055 axis configs (P0 to P7) as described in the BNO055 datasheet. *Note: Changing the axis config changes IMU mode.
 Thus, there will be a brief time afterwards where the IMU may report zeros for all data.*
 This message will be acknowledged.
 The acknowledge message will contain no result data.
+Note that if the BNO055 is not the active IMU (see sensor status query), this will be acknowledged using the INVALID_CMD error code.

 **Save BNO055 Stored Calibration Command**
 This command is used to store a set of calibration constants for the BNO055 to the control board.
 This will write the "stored calibration constants".
 This command will also cause the IMU to be reconfigured (this can take some time, so acknowledgements for this command may take longer than most).
 The command has the following format